Robyn: 2010–2016: Body Talk, Do It Again and EPs

 Robyn guest-starred on "War at the Roses", a 2010 episode of Gossip Girl, where she performed an acoustic version of "Hang with Me"; "Dancing On My Own" was featured at the end of the episode.
 In November, she said she would return to the studio in January 2011 with enough material to release a new album later that year.
 Robyn opened for Coldplay on their 2012 tour in Dallas, Houston, Tampa, Miami, Atlanta, Charlotte, Philadelphia and Washington, D.C.
 In mid-2013, she appeared with Paul Rudd and Sean Combs on "Go Kindergarten" from the Lonely Island's The Wack Album.
 Robyn posted two videos of the Snoop Dogg collaboration ("U Should Know Better" and "Behind the Scenes") and a game, Mixory, on 21 and 22 June 2013.
 That year she received the Stockholm KTH Royal Institute of Technology Great Prize for "artistic contributions and embrace of technology", worth 1.2 million Swedish kronor (around £117,000 at the time), which she planned to donate to a cause of her choice.
+However, she used the money to fund the annual technology Teklafestival for girls age 11 to 18 around the world.

 Robyn sang on Neneh Cherry's "Out of the Black", from Cherry's album Blank Project, in 2014.
 She also announced the Do It Again Tour with Röyksopp and a collaborative mini-album, Do It Again, that year.
 The tour ended prematurely after the death of Robyn's longtime friend and collaborator, Christian Falk.
 An EP of their final collaboration, Love Is Free, was released soon afterwards.
 Robyn appeared at the Popaganda Festival in Sweden the following year and performed songs written with Falk before she postponed subsequent performances because she was still grieving.

 She premiered a dance set of remixed versions of her songs at the May 2016 Boston Calling Music Festival, with plans for more dates during the year.
 Robyn released Trust Me, a collaboration EP with Mr. Tophat, in November 2016.
 She appeared on "That Could Have Been Me", a track from Todd Rundgren's album White Knight, the following year.